 - Put your nail in lemon juice or even put the lemon directly on the nail.

 - Pour a cup of apple cider vinegar in a bowl with water.
 Soak your feet for 20 minutes and then dry them well.
 You can use a hair dryer at medium heat so that it absorbs all the moisture that may remain underneath your nails.

-- Put a finely minced clove of garlic in transparent nail polish, 3 drops of white iodine, and 7 lemon drops.
+- Put a finely minced clove of garlic in transparent nail polish bottle, add 3 drops of white iodine, and 7 lemon drops.
 Let sit for a week and then apply a layer of it to the nail that has the fungus for two weeks.
 Remove it with nail polish remover and a cotton ball.

 - Mix half a glass of castor oil with seven drops of lemon juice and put your feet in the bowl.
 Apply it for six weeks straight.
 Wash and dry your feet well.

 - Boil five garlic cloves in a cup of water.
-Pour the mixture in a bowl and when it is warm, put your feet in it with your toenails underwater.
-Leave them in for at least 15 minutes and then dry them well.
+Pour the mixture in a bowl and when it’s warm, put your feet in it with your toenails submerged underwater.
+Leave them underwater for at least 15 minutes and then dry them well.
 Repeat this procedure for four weeks.

 - Mix baking soda with water until it forms a paste.
-With a cotton ball, put it on the nail and inside of it if you can (so that it is in contact with your skin).
+With a cotton ball, put it on the nail and inside of it if you can (in order for it to be in contact with your skin).
 Let sit for a few minutes and then rinse it off and dry it well.

 - Boil two cups of water with 3 tablespoons of thyme for 5 minutes.
 Turn off the heat, cover, and let it chill.
 Put the mixture on your nails that have fungus by soaking a cotton ball in it.

 If you ever notice fugus of your nails, then you can give these remedies for nail fungus a try.
 If they’re aren’t effective, then you should talk to a doctor.